SAFF U-17 Championship

 The SAFF U-15/U-16/U-17 Championship is an annual international football competition contested by the national teams of the members of the South Asian Football Federation (SAFF).
-The first edition was held as SAFF U-16 Championship, where most teams sent their U-15 team, keeping in mind AFC U-17 Asian Cup hold every following years to SAFF U-16 Championship.
+The first edition was held as SAFF U-16 Championship, where most teams sent their U-15 team, keeping in mind AFC U-17 Asian Cup held every following years to SAFF U-16 Championship.
 In the 2017 edition, it was held as SAFF U-15 Championship and the subsequent 2022 edition, the SAFF U-17 Championship was introduced.
 The first edition of the tournament took place in Nepal in August 2011.
 The competition was launched under the leadership of SAFF President Kazi Salahuddin who was elected in 2009.